Our equity and inclusion policies

 If this requirement would pose a significant hardship to your organization, we can grant you an exception.
 You just need to ask us.
 Email email@example.com to get started with a review of your need for an exception.

 More information: membership dues waivers

 Some students on campus who want to participate in your organization might have difficulties paying high dues.
 We want to make sure that they have as equal an opportunity to participate as possible.
 Many organizations tell us, since we have asked in our funding applications for years, that they already have a process for waiving dues!
 If that’s you, you might not need to make changes at all.
-Use the form linked here to see if your current dues waiver policy is compliant with our new requirements.

 How much can we charge?
 Like before, you are allowed to charge whatever amount you want (unless you are an SSO, in which your sponsoring unit might have a say in this).
 However, if you don’t want to be required to give waivers, you can’t charge more than $50 per semester, or $100 per year if you have it paid all at once.